-Christopher Michael Lawton, age 41, died on Monday, March 12, 2018 in the line of duty as a Reserve Police Officer.
-Lawton, who served full-time as Deputy Chief with Zachary Fire Department, was a dedicated public servant in Zachary, Louisiana for over twenty years.
+Christopher Michael Lawton died in the line of duty as a Reserve Police Officer on Monday, March 12, 2018 at the age of 41.
+Lawton, who served full-time as Deputy Chief with the Zachary, Louisiana Fire Department, was a dedicated public servant in Zachary, Louisiana for over twenty years.
 Chief Lawton started his first responder career as a volunteer with District Six Fire Department in 1997 as a firefighter/operator.
 He became a full-time firefighter with the Zachary Fire Department in 1998 and worked his way through the ranks.
 Chief Lawton received his Fire Science degree from LSU in 1999.
 At the time of his death, Chief Lawton held the position of Deputy Chief, the second highest rank within the Zachary Fire Department.
 He was also an Arson Investigator for the City of Zachary.

 Chief Lawton also served as a Zachary Police Department Reserve Officer, joining the Police Department in May 2008.
 In this volunteer capacity, he worked part-time without pay for a decade.
 He was a fully certified commissioned officer who received the same training as full-time officers and was a trusted veteran of the police force.